martijnpoppen/leditbe/CONTRIBUTING.md

 * Ask developers to review your code changes and post their feedback.
 * Ask users to test your changes and post their feedback.
 * Keep your changes to the minimal required amount, and dedicated to one issue/feature only.
-* If your PR introduces new features or more than just a small fix, please sign our [Contributor License Agreement](https://go.athom.com/cla).